 Walking around until city center, It was not so crowded not like other cities. large space for people to walk, and really nice view.

 I have seen the cloud formation and the color of the sky that time it was fascinating, after a quick walk.

-Mall of Berlin was the next to visit and at the same time we need to eat also kinda late lunch. after that a little bit of window shopping then walk around the area.
+Mall of Berlin was the next to visit and at the same time, we need to eat also kinda late lunch. after that, a bit of window shopping then walks around the are

 Pavillon Der Einheit

-Sadly on the part the wall is already gone you can see only this few pieces of wall including this here in the picture.
+Sadly on the part, the wall is already gone you can see only this few pieces of the wall including this here in the picture.